Speck Products

-Speck Products is a San Mateo, California-based company that makes protective cases for portable electronic devices including iPad, iPhone, MacBook, Android devices, Windows Phone devices, tablets and eReaders.
-It became a subsidiary of Samsonite on 29 May 2014. who later sold sold Speck to Telementum Global, LLC in July 2021.
+Speculative Product Design, doing business as Speck Products is a San Mateo, California-based company that makes protective cases for portable electronic devices including iPad, iPhone, MacBook, Android devices, Windows Phone devices, tablets and eReaders.
+It became a subsidiary of Samsonite on 29 May 2014. who later sold Speck to Telementum Global, LLC in July 2021.

 History

 Speck was founded in 2001 by Ryan Mongan, David Law and Tony Lillios as an offshoot of Speck Design.

 In 2006, Irene Baran joined Speck as CEO.
 She is a member of the Women in CE Hall of Fame.

 In May 2014, Samsonite purchased Speck Products for $85 million from VMG Partners.

 In July 2021, Telementum Global, LLC acquired Speck from Samsonite.

 Products

 Speck Products makes cases such as the SmartFlex Card phone case and the HandyShell tablet case.

 Other Speck cases include its CandyShell line, PixelSkin HD and FabShell for smartphones; FitFolio and SmartShell for tablets and eReaders; and SeeThru and SmartShell lines for MacBook.

 Presidio case range for smartphones and laptops was first introduced for the iPhone 7 in 2016, and has expanded to include most smartphones.
 These cases are thinner than the previous CandyShell line.